Esty Quesada: Childhood

-She grew up in the Cruces neighborhood of the city of Baracaldo, in the province of Vizcaya.
+Quesada grew up in the Cruces neighborhood of the city of Baracaldo, in the province of Vizcaya.
 In her own words, she grew up in an unstructured family.
 Her father died when she was a child, and she lived with her two sisters and her mother, who did not take care of her daughters and often put her material whims before the feeding or basic care of the girls in her care.
 They also had debt problems.
-Quesada has also said that her maternal grandmother sexually abused her, but she didn't find out about this until she went to therapy as an adult.
+Quesada has also said that her maternal grandmother sexually abused her, but she did not find out about this until she went to therapy as an adult.

-All these traumas, added to the bullying she received at school for her selective mutism and her weight, marked a young Esty who began to self-harm and have suicidal thoughts from an early age.
+Due to Quesada's experience, the bullying she received at school for her selective mutism and her weight, Quesada began to self-harm and have suicidal thoughts from an early age.

 YouTube

-In 2015, Esty started posting videos on YouTube to distract herself from problems.
+In 2015, Esty began posting videos on YouTube as a form of distraction.

-In the videos on her channel, which she called Soy una pringada, she talks about topics related to the LGBT, makeup, television, film, internet and her personal experiences, from a pessimistic, humorous, ironic and irreverent perspective.
+In the videos on her channel, titled "Soy una pringada", she discusses topics related to LGBT, makeup, television, film, internet and her personal experiences, from a pessimistic, humorous, ironic and irreverent perspective.
 She currently continues to upload videos to the platform, but sporadically.

-Many of her videos have gone viral beyond her followers and have been controversial because of her hater side, among which Carlota Corredera, Gorda Tracionera, in which she criticizes the Telecinco presenter Carlota Corredera, and Odio a los heteros, in which she parodies and criticizes the macho behavior of cis–heterosexual men.
+Many of her videos have gone viral beyond her followers and have been controversial, among which Carlota Corredera, Gorda Tracionera, in which she criticizes the Telecinco presenter Carlota Corredera, and Odio a los heteros, in which she parodies and criticizes the macho behavior of cisgender heterosexual men.